 Our Countywide Befriending Service offers companionship through a weekly home visit or phone call.
 It’s the perfect opportunity to relax in your own home and have a good catch up over a cup of tea with one of our screened and trained volunteer befrienders.

 For more information call 01268 525 353.

 Befriending Service in Thurrock

-The Age UK Essex Thurrock Befriending Service helps people over 60 who are feeling lonely and in need of companionship and friendship.
-You will be matched with one of our local Befriending volunteers, who will visit you once a week at home for a friendly chat.
+The Age UK Essex Thurrock Befriending Service helps people over 60 who are feeling lonely and in need of companionship and friendship who live in the Thurrock area.
+You will be matched with one of our local Befriending volunteers, who will visit you once a week at home or over the phone for a friendly chat.

 We offer a range of Befriending services in Thurrock, including:

 - Home Befriending (a visit within the home)

 - Active Befriending (accompanied activity where possible outside the home)